elorzafe/amplify-types/RFC Draft.md

 ## Introduce dedicated, type-safe `query()`, `mutation()`, and `subscription()` GraphQL operation APIs

-To better capture customer intent and simplify API types we will split up the `graphql` API into individual APIs for queries, mutations, and subscriptions.
+To better capture customer intent and simplify API types we will introduce dedicated APIs for queries, mutations, and subscriptions.
+We're going to retain the `graphql()` operation in case you want to issue multiple queries/mutations in a single request.

 **Current Usage (v5)**